daoxinli/daoxinli.github.io/presentations.md

 ### Talks

 * Shengqi Zhong, **Daoxin Li**, & Kathryn Schuler.
-(2022). *Adapting infant looking time paradigms for the web.* Talk at the 47th annual Boston University Conference on Language Development (BUCLD47), Boston University, Boston MA, Nov 3 – 6, 2022.
+(2022). *Adapting infant looking time paradigms for the web.* Talk at the 47th annual Boston University Conference on Language Development (BUCLD 47), Boston University, Boston MA, Nov 3 – 6, 2022.

 * Qing Lyu, Hua Zheng, **Daoxin Li**, Li Zhang, Marianna Apidianaki & Chris Callison-Burch.
 (2022). *Is “my favorite new movie” my favorite movie?
 Probing the understanding of recursive noun phrases.* Talk at the 2022 Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL 2022), Seattle WA, Jul 10 - 15, 2022.